-How much carrying capacity do you need?
-Or, how many bikes do you have to carry?
+How many bikes do you have to carry?

 For your information, the minimum capacity of the average bike rack available on the market these days is usually two.
 You can find single bike racks, but two is always a better option.
 If you travel with family, a larger four bike rack is the ideal choice.
 Racks with capacities beyond four are also available, but not very common.
 Fixing on a number from the start will help narrow down your choices quite a bit.